|

 Scientific Understanding of Consciousness |

 Plasticity of Neural ConnectionsNeurons and synapses define a person's individuality and personality.
-The neurons and synapses are established by genetics and an ongoing lifetime of experiences.
+The neurons and synapses are established by genetics and ongoing lifetime of experiences.
 The neural network is in a state of constant flux via the plasticity of synaptic connections.
 Beginning with embryonic neural development and continuing through infancy, childhood, adolescence, and into adulthood, the neural network is sculpted by genetics and re-sculpted in the ever-changing environment.
 Sensory signal patterns interact with this vast network of synaptic efficacies to form activated neural signal patterns constituting perceptions of consciousness.
 Our brains are belief engines, evolved pattern recognition machines that connect the dots and create meaning out of the patterns that we think we see in nature.
 (Shermer; Believing Brain, 59) Patternicity -- the tendency to find meaningful patterns in both meaningful and meaningless noise.
-(Shermer; Believing Brain, 60) Plasticity of Synapses Mediates MemoryBiochemical changes in the synapses mediate memory in the relative near-term, whereas gene expression and protein changes in synapses and dendritic tree structures are consolidated over time for hippocampus-independent long-term memory.
-The combinatorics of the brain's vast network of 1015 synapses provides a virtually infinite storeplace for memories.
+(Shermer; Believing Brain, 60)

 Growth of new spines and changes in the structure of existing spines are possible substrates of synaptic plasticity in the hippocampus.
-(Andersen; Hippocampus Book, 136) Plasticity is a property of virtually all elements of the nervous system.
-(Postle; Activated Long-Term Memory, 343) The efficiency of neurotransmitter pulses in a synapse depends on the past history of pulses crossing the synapse.
+(Andersen; Hippocampus Book, 136) The diffusional resistance of spines could be very important for plasticity changes, such as those that occur with long term potentiation.
+(Arbib, Handbook of Brain Theory; Holmes; Dendritic Spines, 291) Plasticity is a property of virtually all elements of the nervous system.
+(Osaka, Working Memory; Postle; Activated Long-Term Memory, 343) CREB (cAMP-response element-binding protein) -- a type of protein that regulates the expression of genes, and fulfills a key role in neuronal plasticity.
+(Dudai; Memory from A to Z, 65) The efficiency of neurotransmitter pulses in a synapse depends on the past history of pulses crossing the synapse.
 An unrelated metaphor - exercise can improve muscle efficiency; disuse can decrease it.
 Can think of synapses as weighted according to past experience.
 (Holland; Emergence, 85) Adaptive changes in individual neurons in the nervous system take from seconds to hours.
 (Holland; Hidden Order, 9) Experience-dependent brain plasticity typically declines after an early critical period during which circuits are established.
 Discordant vision through the two eyes during an early critical period results in the enduring loss of visual acuity (amblyopia) that reflects aberrant circuit remodeling within primary visual cortex (V1).
 Behavioral plasticity can arise from plastic changes in the efficacy of synaptic transmission.
 These changes in synaptic function can be either short-term effects that rely on post-translational modification of existing synaptic proteins, or long-term changes that require changes in gene expression, new protein synthesis, and perhaps even growth of new synapses, or elimination of existing ones.
 (Purves; Neuroscience, 579) Initial basis of long-lasting forms of synaptic plasticity in the mammalian CNS, such as LTP and LTD, entail post-translational changes that lead to altered distributions or density of postsynaptic AMPA receptors.
-(Purves; Neuroscience, 597) Calcium Ions Promote Many ChangesCalcium ions can promote many changes, such as the activation of genes.
-(Greenfield; Centers of Mind, 45) When certain genes are activated, the neuron may change the amounts and types of particular chemicals it contains and even undergo a modification in its overall appearance.
-It will have been adapted over a period of time to the sustained increase in input.
-It's response will have become weighted to respond in different ways to future signals.
-(Greenfield; Centers of Mind, 45) After you gain experience for a while, during a period of rest, your brain sets in motion LTP, which is responsible for your adapting to or learning from the experience you have just had.
-(Greenfield; Centers of Mind, 45)
+(Purves; Neuroscience, 597)

 Consolidation of Memory and LTP Require Protein SynthesisLong-term potentiation (LTP) at glutamatergic synapses is considered to underlie learning and memory and is associated with the enlargement of dendritic spines.
 Because the consolidation of memory and LTP require protein synthesis, it is important to clarify how protein synthesis affects spine enlargement.
 Long-lasting forms of synaptic plasticity requires changes in gene expression.
 (Purves; Neuroscience, 597) Brain imaging studies of musicians have shown they have more neuronal connections in the area of the brain that regulates the hand movements involved in musical performance.
 (Greenspan; First Idea, 7) Learning is a lifelong process - early years are crucial - foundation for subsequent learning - extensive plasticity in early life - synapses do not stop changing.
 (LeDoux; Synaptic Self, 96) Plasticity is a property of virtually all elements of the nervous system.
-(Postle; Activated Long-Term Memory, 343) Hebbian cell assembly -- spatiotemporal pattern of neuronal activity.
+(Osaka, Working Memory; Postle; Activated Long-Term Memory, 343) Hebbian cell assembly -- spatiotemporal pattern of neuronal activity.
 (Calvin; Neil's Brain, 282)

 Research study — Synaptic Remodeling, and Network Activity Research study — Learning and Memory in Pyramidal Neuron Dendrites